CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Graphs.md

 - The efficiency of graph algorithms can depend on what graph representation is used, or what graphs it is run on (what the graphs look like)
 - Graphs are more complex than other data structures because they have two components: vertices and edges
 - A graph could be large or small
-- A graph could have many edges relative to the number (*dense*) or have few edges relative to the number of vertices (*sparse*), meaning we need to consider the number of vertices and edges separately
+- A graph could have many edges relative to the number of vertices (*dense*) or have few edges relative to the number of vertices (*sparse*), meaning we need to consider the number of vertices and edges separately
 - `n` will be used to represent the number of vertices, while `m` will be used to represent the number of edges

 ### Graph Representations - Memory Usage